SOAP Object

 Remaining / Disappearing

-SOAP focuses not on fixed forms, but on the process of change itself.
-Gently capturing the slight fluctuations remaining on the surface and the layers of delicate texture.
-Rolling them around in your palm, or placing them alongside bookshelves.
-These are objects for confirming in your hands the possibilities of things that leave no traces, born by coincidence in distant times and places.
+Rolling them around in your palm, or placing them beside a bookshelf.
+These are objects for experiencing firsthand the possibilities of things that leave no traces, born by chance in distant times and places.